YieldRay/dler/README.md

 await downloadInCLI(url, [options[, progressBarWidth]]);
 ```

-use as a global command
+Use as a global command.

 ```sh
 $ npm i dler -g
 $ dler --help
 ```

-use your own `fetch` function
+Use your own `fetch` function.

 ```js
 import { downloadFromFetch } from 'dler';